-The number of stock options and restricted stock granted to our named executive officers in the 2010 fiscal year, and the value of those grants determined in accordance with ASC 718, are shown below in the 2010 Grants of Plan-Based Awards Table.
-In making the grant determinations, the Compensation Committee considered each named executive officer's performance over the preceding ten months, the overall Company performance over the same period, the need to motivate the named executive officers for outstanding future performance, and the retention of the named executive officers over future years.
+The number of stock options and restricted stock granted to our named executive officers in the 2011 fiscal year, and the value of those grants determined in accordance with ASC 718, are shown on page 21 in the 2011 Grants of Plan-Based Awards Table.
+In making the grant determinations, the Compensation Committee considered each named executive officer's performance over the preceding year, the overall Company performance over the same period, the need to motivate the named executive officers for outstanding future performance, and the retention of the named executive officers over future years.

-The Company's performance is determined by the Compensation Committee based on a framework that includes operational objectives, financial objectives and business development objectives that are all drawn from the Company's budget.
-The criteria which the Compensation Committee currently uses to determine Company performance include:
+The Company's performance assessed by the Compensation Committee based on a framework that includes operational objectives, financial objectives and business development objectives that are all drawn from the Company's budget.
+The criteria which the Compensation Committee currently uses to evaluate Company performance include: